RealVNF/DeepCoord/README.md

 _Recommended for development_: Clone and install [`coord-sim`](https://github.com/RealVNF/coord-sim/releases/tag/v2.1.0) and [`common-utils`](https://github.com/RealVNF/common-utils/tree/tnsm2021)
 locally first in the same venv before running the installation of the RL agent.

+You need to have [Python 3.6 or 3.7](https://www.python.org/downloads/release/) and [venv](https://docs.python.org/3/library/venv.html) module installed.
 The installation is tested and works on Ubuntu 16.04 and 20.04 with **Python 3.6**.
-It does not with Python 3.8 because `tensorboard 1.14.0` is not available for Python 3.8 but a required dependency.
+It does not with Python 3.8 because `tensorboard 1.14.0`, which is a required dependency, is not available for Python 3.8.

-You need to have [Python 3.6 or 3.7](https://www.python.org/downloads/release/) and [venv](https://docs.python.org/3/library/venv.html) module installed.

 ### Create a venv